-The Dutch-Flemish Accreditation Organisation (NVAO) will be carrying out the Institutional Quality Assurance Assessment (ITK) in December and January in order to ascertain whether Erasmus University’s quality assurance system is in order, and whether a sustainable culture of quality exists.
+The Dutch-Flemish Accreditation Organisation (NVAO) has carried out the Institutional Quality Assurance Assessment (ITK) in December and January in order to ascertain whether Erasmus University’s quality assurance system is in order, and whether a sustainable culture of quality exists.
 The quality assurance system is intended to guarantee that each programme offered at Erasmus University is of a high quality.
 A sustainable culture of quality exists if all stakeholders, lecturers and students continually discuss their own definitions of high programme quality.

-To this end, a panel from the NVAO will pay two visits to Erasmus University: one preliminary visit on 30 November and 1 December, and one visit for further investigations (‘trails’) on 17, 18 and 19 January 2018.
+To this end, a panel from the NVAO paid two visits to Erasmus University: one preliminary visit on 30 November and 1 December, and one visit for further investigations (‘trails’) on 17, 18 and 19 January 2018.

 The ITK is not compulsory, but if Erasmus University has this accreditation, the quality audit for both new and existing study programmes will be less intensive.
 The special internationalisation accreditation makes it clear to partners and students that we are an internationally oriented university, and is an important tool for testing whether we are on the right track with our strategic ambitions.

 For Erasmus University, participating in the ITK is a logical step to take: we are proud of our university and the quality of the education we provide.
 Many of our programmes have been awarded a ‘top-quality’ hallmark and attract a great many students from all over the world.
 At EUR we want to project this image to the outside world as well by demonstrating that we set great store by quality and that our programmes are of a high quality.